paulshir/coreos-hyperv/README.md

 coreos-hyperv
 =============

-This branch is the development of this script for the installation of coreos using coreos provided hyper-v vhds instead of installing from iso.
-This makes the install process much simpler and less error prone.

-Bootstrap a coreos cluster on Hyper-V.
+These are some basic functions to help bootstrap a coreos cluster on Hyper-V.

 ## Prerequisites ##
 Windows 8.1 or Windows Server 2012 R2 and Hyper-V turned on.